 Why Invest in Georgia?
 Efficient Government, More Prosperity

 Georgia’s simple residency process is a good representation of the country as a whole.
-Banks are open until 8PM on weekdays, online wire transfers are a breeze, a company can be opened in about a day, free WiFi is available throughout much of Tbilisi, and Georgia has jumped to 15th place on the World Bank’s Ease of Doing Business Index in just a few years’ time.
+Banks in Tbilisi are open until 8PM on weekdays, while online wire transfers are a breeze.
+A company can be opened in about a day and Georgia has jumped to 15th place on the World Bank’s Ease of Doing Business Index in just a few years’ time.

-Needless to say, these are the sort of things that lure entrepreneurs and FDI.
-Georgia’s inward foreign direct investment increased by 8.9% last year – more than three times the world average of 2.7%.
-New businesses are opening all over the city as a result, and property values are on the uptrend.
+Needless to say, these things that lure entrepreneurs and FDI.
+Georgia’s inward foreign direct investment increased by 8.9% last year – over three times the world average of 2.7%.
+New businesses are opening all over the city as a result.
+Property values are on the uptrend.

-In some ways, Georgia’s economic growth and government policies are reminiscent of the early days of Singapore.
-Most of us are already familiar with the story of how a malaria infested swamp in turned into one of the most important financial centers in not only Asia, but the entire world.
+In some ways, Georgia’s economic growth and government policies are similar to the early days of Singapore.
+Most of us are already familiar with the story of how a malaria infested swamp turned into one of the most important financial centers in Asia.

-Nowadays, Singapore is still remarkably efficient.
-But good luck getting permanent residency unless you are either willing to put in many years’ worth of on the ground effort, or have a net worth well into the tens of millions of dollars.
+Nowadays, Singapore is still very efficient.
+But good luck getting permanent residency unless you’re either willing to put in many years’ worth of on the ground effort, or have a net worth into the tens of millions of dollars.
 Singapore is rich and desirable enough to where it can be very selective about its immigrants.

-Overall, I’m very happy to have received residency in Georgia and look forward to not only seeing the country’s future, but involving myself more in it.
+Overall, I’m very happy to have received residency in Georgia.
+I look forward to seeing the country’s future and involving myself more in it.
 Will Georgia go the same way as Singapore?
 Only time will tell, but I’m personally betting my money on it.
-One thing is almost certain: if it does, things will not be as easy as they are now.
+One thing is almost certain: if it does, things won’t be as easy as they are now.